nicoleshklover/Machine_Learning_Final_Project/README.md

 ## Introduction

 This was the final project for a machine learning course at Tel Aviv University. <br>
 We were provided with information regarding various features of Portable Executable (PE) files and were asked to create a classifier capable of predicting the likelihood of a given file being malicious.
-This prediction is supposed to be based on a dataset of 60,000 files that had already been categorized.<br>
+This prediction is supposed to be based on a dataset of 60,000 files that had already been categorized.<br><br>
 Portable Executable (PE) files are executable file formats used in various operating systems.
 The term "Portable Executable" signifies that the file format is not tied to a specific architecture, making it versatile across different systems.<br>

 ## What's Inside the Project